-Article 140.
+Article 137.
 General Provisions on Consultancy Services

-- 140.1.
+- 137.1.
 For the purpose of this Legislation, consultancy service shall mean any form of professional or technological service rendered to a client by the University or an academic staff of the University in accordance with the rules and regulations of the University as provided in this Legislation or other instruments.
-The types of consultancy services include research, training, program/project evaluation, production of materials, advisory or any other service of a professional or/and technical nature. - 140.2.
-University Consultancy shall mean a consultancy service provided by an academic staff to a client in his capacity as an employee of the University and with the benefit of the support of the University. - 140.3.
-Private Consultancy shall mean a consultancy service rendered by an academic staff operating in his personal and private capacity and in his own time independent of the University and without benefiting from the support of the University. - 140.4.
-In undertaking a consultancy service, an academic staff shall follow ethical standards and may not compromise the name and reputation of the University nor shall he make unauthorized use of the resources of the University such as time, property and facilities. - 140.5.
-Non-compliance by any academic staff with the provisions of this Chapter shall constitute sufficient ground for disciplinary action where the academic staff persists in his violation after the first instance written official warning by an appropriate person of the University. - 140.6.
+The types of consultancy services include research, training, program/project evaluation, production of materials, advisory or any other service of a professional or/and technical nature. - 137.2.
+University Consultancy shall mean a consultancy service provided by an academic staff to a client in his capacity as an employee of the University and with the benefit of the support of the University. - 137.3.
+Private Consultancy shall mean a consultancy service rendered by an academic staff operating in his personal and private capacity and in his own time independent of the University and without benefiting from the support of the University. - 137.4.
+In undertaking a consultancy service, an academic staff shall follow ethical standards and may not compromise the name and reputation of the University nor shall he make unauthorized use of the resources of the University such as time, property and facilities. - 137.5.
+Non-compliance by any academic staff with the provisions of this Chapter shall constitute sufficient ground for disciplinary action where the academic staff persists in his violation after the first instance written official warning by an appropriate person of the University. - 137.6.
 An immediate supervisor or any other pertinent official of the University who is aware of any violation of the provisions of this Chapter shall have the responsibility to stop it through due process and shall be liable to appropriate disciplinary action if he neglects his responsibility in this regard.

-Article 141.
+Article 138.
 Private Consultancy

-- 141.1.
-In undertaking private consultancy, the academic staff shall: - 141.1.1.
-Ensure that there is no conflict with the interests of the University; - 141.1.2.
-Make clear to a client that he is not acting on behalf of the University; - 141.1.3.
-Not use the University's name, logo, and intellectual property; - 141.1.4.
-Not be covered by the university's professional indemnity policy; and - 141.1.5.
-Himself alone account for any income tax and insurance due to the appropriate authorities. - 141.2.
-In respect of private consultancy, the University shall have: - 141.2.1.
-The right to ensure that such private consultancies are carried out without detriment to the academic staff's capacity to discharge his core duties; - 141.2.2.
-Assume no legal or contractual responsibility for any irregularities that may arise thereof; and - 141.2.3.
+138. In undertaking, private consultancy, the academic staff shall:

+- 138.1.1. ensure that there is no conflict with the interests of the University; - 138.1.2. make clear to a client that he is not acting on behalf of the University; - 138.1.3. not use the University's name, logo, and intellectual property; - 138.1.4. be covered by the university's professional indemnity policy; and - 138.1.5. be responsible to account for any income tax and insurance due to the appropriate authorities. - 138.2.
+In respect of private consultancy, the University shall have: - 138.2.1.
+The right to ensure that such private consultancies are carried out without detriment to the academic staff's capacity to discharge his core duties; - 138.2.2.
+Assume no legal or contractual responsibility for any irregularities that may arise thereof; and - 138.2.3.
 Determine the percentage of the total project cost to be paid to it in the form of administrative fee as per the prevailing policy of the University in case where an academic staff seeks the University to administer financial matters thereof.

-Article 142.
+Article 139.
 University Consultancy